 Results: Ice flow model

-We ran two end-member scenarios of deglaciation at the mouth of Darwin Glacier.
-In the first scenario, we forced the ice thickness at the mouth with the output of a 3D ice sheet model, run at 5 km resolution in the vicinity of Darwin and Hatherton glaciers.
+We evaluated two end-member model frameworks of deglaciation ice-thickness change at the mouth of Darwin Glacier.
+In the first case, we forced the ice thickness at the mouth with the output of a 3D ice sheet model, run at 5 km resolution in the vicinity of Darwin and Hatherton glaciers.
 The model is tuned to fit the previously available geologic data from the last deglaciation (Pollard and Deconto, 2016), and it predicts rapid grounding-line retreat between Minna Bluff and the mouth of Darwin Glacier from 10.2 to 9.0 kyr BP, accompanied by a drastic drop in the ice surface at Diamond Hill between 9.4 and 9.0 kyr BP (Figure 5).
-We ran a small ensemble of seven model runs, using this ice thickness history as a boundary condition at Darwin Glacier.
+We ran a small ensemble of seven model runs, using this ice-thickness history as a boundary condition at Darwin Glacier.
 Figure 6a shows that this deglaciation scenario does not match our data from the mouth of Darwin Glacier, nor does it agree with any of the chronologies we present for Hatherton Glacier.

-In the second scenario, we constructed a deglaciation scenario that is defined by our exposure ages at Diamond Hill, and extrapolated linearly backward in time prior to 5.1 kyr BP (Figure 6b).
-When we forced our flowband model with this slow and steady deglaciation history near the modern grounding-line, we are able to fit our glacial geologic data from Hatherton Glacier reasonably well for such a simple model.
-Thus, we prefer a slow and steady deglaciation through the Holocene, driven by grounding-line retreat that was much slower than that experienced by Beardmore Glacier and the southern Ross Embayment.
+In the second case, we constructed a deglaciation scenario that is defined by our exposure ages at Diamond Hill, and extrapolated linearly backward in time prior to 5.1 kyr BP (Figure 6b).
+When we forced our 1.5-D flowband model with this slow and steady deglaciation history near the modern grounding-line, we are able to fit our glacial geologic data from Hatherton Glacier reasonably well.
+Thus, we prefer a slow and steady deglaciation through the Holocene, driven by grounding-line retreat that was much slower than that experienced by Beardmore Glacier and by other sites in the southern Ross Embayment.

 … Much more to come in this section